-The DS-SP24 allows the user to select either Bell or Shelving Parameters and assign them independently using the 5 available filters.
+The DS-SP36 allows the user to select either Bell or Shelving Parameters and assign them independently using the 5 available filters.

-In order to select the filter's type, it is necessary to have the filter's GAIN=0.0dB, then using the "PM2" encoder, rotate it "clockwise" in order to decide the Bell filter's Bandwidth, or "counter-clockwise" to select the Shelving filter type (Low or High) and its order (1st or 2nd).
-So, in order to define the filter type for the filter number 1 ("x"=1), it is necessary from the above Screen, to enter the filter's editing page pressing the ENTER button, and the screen has to appear as follows:
+In order to select the filter's type, it is necessary to have the filter's GAIN=0.0dB, then using the PM2 encoder, rotate it "clockwise" in order to select the Bell filter's Bandwidth, or "counter-clockwise" to select the Shelving filter type (Low or High) and its order (1st or 2nd).

+So, in order to define the filter type for the filter number 1 ("x"=1), it is necessary from the above screen, to enter the filter's editing page pressing the ENTER button, and the screen will appear as follows:

-Input-A EQ-1 -> 1.00KHz BW1.06 0.0dB
+Input-A EQ-1 → 1.00KHz BW1.05 0.0dB

-In this case, the filter's GAIN=0.0dB, and being BW=1.05, the current filter selected is a Bell type now, rotating the "PM2" encoder clockwise, the parameter BW will range from 0.05 up to 3 for identifying a bandwidth value for a Bell filter.
+In this case, the filter's GAIN=0.0dB, and BW=1.05, the current filter selected is a Bell type now, rotating the PM2 encoder clockwise, the parameter BW will range from 0.05 up to 3 for identifying a bandwidth value for a Bell filter.

-If a Bell filter is selected, then the Gain can be modified from 0.0dB and the BW will range between 0.05 and 3.
+If a Bell filter is selected, then the Gain can be modified from 0.0dB and the BW will range between 0.05 and 3

-If the user wants to select a Shelving filter from the above setting, with the GAIN=0.0dB [if the GAIN is not 0.0dB, it is necessary to set it at 0.0dB using the "PM3" encoder], rotate the "PM2" Counter-clockwise.
-Once BW reaches the 0.05 value, at the next step of the "PM2" counter-clockwise rotation, the selection of the Shelving filters will be entered.
-Still rotating the "PM2" counter-clockwise, the Shelving filters and their order will be selectable in the following sequence:
+If the user wants to select a Shelving filter from the above setting, with the GAIN=0.0dB (if the GAIN is not 0.0dB, it is necessary to set it at 0.0dB using the PM3 encoder), rotate the PM2 Counter-clockwise.
+Once BW reaches the 0.05 value, with the next step of the PM2 counter-clockwise rotation, the selection of the Shelving filters will be entered.

+Still rotating the PM2 counter-clockwise, the Shelving filters and their order will be selectable in the following sequence:

-- 1. 1st Order Low Shelving = -6LoSh [on the screen] - 2.
-2nd Order Low Shelving = -12LoSh [on the screen] - 3.
-1st Order High Shelving = -6HiSh [on the screen] - 4.
-2nd Order High Shelving = -12HiSh [on the screen]
+- 1. 1st order Low Shelving = -6LoSh [on the screen] - 2.
+2nd order Low Shelving = -12LoSh [on the screen] - 3.
+1st order High Shelving = -6HiSh [on the screen] - 4.
+2nd order High Shelving = -12HiSh [on the screen]

-Once the desired Shelving filter is selected, the "PM3" can then be used to select the desired GAIN and when the GAIN is set at a value different from 0.0dB, then the filter type cannot be changed until this GAIN is returned to 0.0dB.
+Once the desired Shelving filter is selected, the PM3 can then be used to select the desired GAIN and when the GAIN is set at a value different from 0.0dB, then the filter type cannot be changed until this GAIN is returned to 0.0dB.

-BELL Filter: As an example, if we want to set a bell filter within EQ-1, then the BW has to be set at a desired value of say 1.00 using the "PM2" encoder, the GAIN at say +3dB using the "PM3" encoder and the center Frequency at say 1.00KHz with the "NAV/PM1" encoder.
+BELL Filter: As an example, if we want to set a bell filter within EQ-1, then the BW has to be set at a desired value of say 1.00 using the PM2 encoder, the GAIN at say +3dB using the PM3 encoder and the Center Frequency at say 1.00KHz with the NAV/PM1 encoder.

 The EQ sub-menu screen will show the following:

-Input-A EQ-1 ->1.00kHz BW=1.00 + 3.0dB
+Input-A EQ-1 → 1.00KHz BW=1.00 + 3.0dB